UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca.md

 ## Text from https://www.uppmax.uu.se/support/user-guides/bianca-user-guide/

 ```
-0. PREREQUISITES

-In order to access Bianca you need to be a member of an active SNIC SENS or SIMPLER research project (these are called sensNNNNN or simpNNNNN, where N represent a digit).
-SUPR will tell you if you are a member and the account page should list the account on the resource bianca (this can also be useful to verify your username).
-If you do not have a project membership, you can request membership to an existing project in SUPR or read the SENS project application page to learn how to create a project.

-Additionally, you must have a personal UPPMAX user account.
-This is separate from your SUPR account.
-See the user account application page if you do not have one.

-Once you are set up for login, this should also be reflected in SUPR through one or several additional account(s) at UPPMAX for the specific project(s) you are a member of.

-Also note that you need to know your UPPMAX password.
-If you change it, it may take up to an hour before changes are reflected in bianca.

-For advice on handling sensitive personal data correctly on Bianca, see our FAQ page.
 1. Set up TWO factor authentication

 Follow the instructions in Setting up two factor authentication.